Plyometrics

-Plyometrics, also known as jump training or plyos, are exercises in which muscles exert maximum force in short intervals of time, with the goal of increasing power (speed-strength).
+Plyometrics, also known as plyos or more generally as jump training, involves exercises in which muscles exert maximum force in short intervals of time, with the goal of increasing power (speed-strength).
 This training focuses on learning to move from a muscle extension to a contraction in a rapid or "explosive" manner, such as in specialized repeated jumping.
+In this case, it involves applying more power during the exercise in a way that increasingly activates the body's stretch shortening cycle.
+This enables the faster achievement of all stages of the jumping movement, including the jumping phase, the landing crouch and shock absorption phase, and the amortisation phase which is when the change between the landing and jumping phases takes place.
+The ability to increasingly apply power during all of these movement phases, and thereby perform more powerfully and rapidly overall, has transferability to many other sporting and athletic pursuits where similar repetitive movements are required e.g. the general training effect of plyometrics improves sportspeople's ability to sprint.
+Progressive plyometric training can help to reduce the chances of injury, especially to the lower leg, ankle and foot.

-Plyometrics are primarily used by athletes, especially martial artists, sprinters and high jumpers, to improve performance, and are used in the fitness field to a much lesser degree.
+Plyometrics are frequently used by athletes, especially martial artists, sprinters and high jumpers, to improve performance, and are used in the general fitness field to a lesser degree.

 Overview

 Plyometrics include explosive exercises to activate the quick response and elastic properties of the major muscles.
 It was initially adopted by Soviet Olympians in the 1950s, and then by sportspeople worldwide.
 Sports using plyometrics include basketball, tennis, badminton, squash and volleyball as well as the various codes of football.
 The term "plyometrics" was coined by Fred Wilt after watching Soviet athletes prepare for their events in track and field.
 He began a collaboration with trainer Michael Yessis to promote plyometrics.

 Since its introduction in the early 1980s, two forms of plyometrics have evolved.
 In the original version, created by Russian scientist Yuri Verkhoshansky, it was defined as the shock method.
 In this, the athlete would drop down from a height and experience a "shock" upon landing.
 This in turn would bring about a forced eccentric contraction which was then immediately switched to a concentric contraction as the athlete jumped upward.
 The landing and takeoff were executed in an extremely short period of time, in the range of 0.1–0.2 second.
 Explosive plyometrics describes the approach originally created by Verkhoshansky.
 He experimented with many different exercises, but the depth jump appeared to be the best for duplicating the forces in the landing and takeoff.

 The second version of plyometrics, seen to a greater extent in the United States, involves any form of jump regardless of execution time.